whitneymichelle/whitneymichelle.github.io/content/post/From Academic Advisor to Data Analyst.md

   - professional development
 ---

-### How I Went From an Academic Advisor to a Data Analyst

 #### Programming beginnings

 Over the last few weeks, I’ve been reflecting on how I started down this programming and data analyst journey and also the tools I chose to learn and why.
 And before I started outlining this blog post, I thought I had first programmed anything at all in 2017.
 But now, I recall that I dabbled in some programming in 2015.
 I don’t even remember which language I was coding in (maybe Java), only that it was through a self-guided online program.
 I knew that I wanted to gain technical skills but didn’t exactly know how I ultimately wanted to apply those skills, and I believe that my programming stint only lasted several weeks to a few months.
 While I don’t exactly remember why I quit pursuing programming at that time, I can imagine it would be difficult to continue if the results of my work were not connected to a concrete project or goal.
-And at the time, they were not connected to anything concrete--only to an ephemeral thought that I wanted to program things.
+And at the time, the results of learning were not connected to anything concrete--only to an ephemeral thought that I wanted to program things.
 This ‘wanting to program things’ happened while I was still an academic advisor.
 After a few years of academic advising and a year or two of having the desire to be a programmer, I was promoted to a project coordinator position.

 #### Pursuing a degree in data analytics